 Apart from these, artemia nauplii 10-15 numbers/ ml and rotifer (B. plicatilis) 50- 55 nos./ml were given after enrichment with brown algae (104 cells/ml) and green algae (106 cells/ml) with cod liver and fat-soluble Vitamin A, D, E, K, twice a day which helped to retain the color of fishes and provided adult artemia (2-4 nos/ml).

 Through this feeding schedule, the larvae will attain 10 to 12 mm within 30 days of post-hatch and the juveniles reach 25 mm to 35 mm within 60 days and attain marketable size within 6 months after post-hatch.

 Water Quality maintaining

-•Once a week, one-third of water needs to be decanted and refilled with the same quantity of filtered seawater in all juvenile rearing tanks
+•Once a week, one-third of the water needs to be decanted and refilled with the same quantity of filtered seawater in all juvenile-rearing tanks

 •Temperature, DO, PH, Salinity, and filtration system must maintain in required levels